BusKetZz/computer_networks/wireless_and_mobile_networks/bluetooth_and_zigbee.md

 Besides subdevices, there are up to 255 *parked* devices, which cannot establish connection until parent node changes their status to active.

+## Zigbee (IEEE 802.15.4)

+Key features:

+* **Power**: lower than Bluetooth
+* **Energy consumption**: lower than Bluetooth
+* **Transfer speed**: 20, 40, 100, 250 kb/s (depending upon channel frequency)

+It may be counterintuitive: "what is the point to use even weaker than Blutetooth kind of network?"...
+The answer is simple, there is no always need for high power and long range networks.
+Temperature or light sensors do not require such high capacity to transfer their data, they are simple, cheap and low-power devices spending their time mostly in a sleep mode.
+That is why, Zigbee standard is great for them.

+Zigbee networks consist of one fully functional device (similar to parent in Bluetooth) and many devices with limited functionality (similar to subdevices in Bluetooth).
+Fully functional device plays the leader role and controls many subdevices.

+Group of fully functional devices may create a *mesh network*, which enables them transfer of data frames with each other.